Glossary Sales Growth

 Importance of Measuring Sales Growth

-The calculation for sales growth requires reading and understanding both financial statements and other business performance metrics.
-When looking at sales growth, investors and analysts also consider factors that could affect sales, such as economic conditions, competitors’ activities, technological innovations, new product launches, and more.
+Sales growth calculation requires reading and understanding both financial statements and other business performance metrics.
+When evaluating sales growth, investors and analysts also consider factors that could impact sales, such as economic conditions, competitors’ activities, technological innovations, new product launches, and others.
 They also analyze any changes in pricing strategies used by the company or its rivals.

 Sales growth rate is a measure of the rate at which the company’s sales are increasing or decreasing compared to previous periods and can be expressed as an absolute value or percentage.
 This metric generally compares performance between different time frames, such as month-to-month, quarter-to-quarter, or year-to-year.